 Schedule a Consultation

-If you are interesting in getting your pre-mommy body back, Call us at (702)684-5502 to schedule a consultation with Dr. Shah.
+If you are interesting in getting your pre-mommy body back, contact our office at (702)684-5502 to schedule a consultation with Dr. Shah.
 Our practice serves Henderson, Las Vegas and surrounding areas in Nevada.